(Optimal) Online Bipartite Matching with Degree Information: Experiments

-\paragraph{Results} Across the various datasets, MinPredictedDegree performs favorably compared to the baseline algorithms.
-For the Oregon, CAIDA, and \GraphModel{} random graph datasets, MinPredictedDegree significantly outperforms Ranking, and for Oregon and CAIDA, the performance of the algorithm mildly declines as the degree predictions degrade.
-For the known i.i.d.\ datasets, MinPredictedDegree often outperforms all \emph{online} baselines, despite making only limited use of the known i.i.d.\ model.
-Additionally, augmenting the known i.i.d.\ algorithms with the (MPD) rule often improves their performance over both the base versions of the algorithms and the greedy (g) versions. \begin{itemize}[leftmargin=*] \item \textbf{Oregon:} On the Oregon dataset, MinPredictedDegree achieves a competitive ratio of $\sim 0.99$ across the graphs compared with competitive ratios ranging from $0.95$ to $0.97$ for Ranking.
-Compared with MinDegree, which uses knowledge of the true offline degrees, MinPredictedDegree's performance slowly degrades over time as the graphs become less similar to Graph $\# 1$ (see Figure~\ref{fig-oracle-analysis} in Appendix~\ref{appendix-experiments} for quantitative details). \item \textbf{CAIDA:} Similarly to the Oregon dataset, on the CAIDA dataset, MinPredictedDegree does significantly better than Ranking, achieving competitive ratios almost always greater than $0.98$ compared to ratios around $0.95$, respectively.
-As the performance of the degree predictor degrades over time, the performance of MinPredictedDegree gradually declines (though it still significantly outperforms Ranking for both datasets). \item \textbf{\GraphModel{} random graph:} For \GraphModel{} random graphs with offline expected degrees following Zipf's Law, MinPredictedDegree outperforms Ranking across a spectrum of exponents $\alpha$ ranging from $0.2$ to $2$.
-For exponents less than $0.5$ and greater than $1.5$, MinPredictedDegree achieves a competitive ratio close to $1$ (greater than $0.995$).
-All of the online algorithms perform worse in terms of competitive ratios when the exponent is closer to one with MinPredictedDegree achieving a ratio of $\sim 0.93$ and Ranking achieving a ratio of $\sim 0.86$ when $\alpha=0.8$.
-Though MinPredictedDegree does worst at $\alpha=0.8$, it also achieves its greatest improvement over Ranking at this setting.
-Using the equations in Section~\ref{sec-analysis}, in Figure~\ref{fig-analysis-zipf}, we see that for exponents other than $\alpha=1$, the competitive ratio of MinPredictedDegree improves as the size of the graph grows.
+\paragraph{Results} Across the various datasets, MPD performs well compared to the baseline algorithms.
+For the Oregon, CAIDA, and symmetric \GraphModel{} random graph datasets, MPD significantly outperforms Ranking, and for Oregon and CAIDA, the performance of the algorithm mildly declines as the degree predictions degrade.
+For the known i.i.d.\ datasets, MPD often outperforms all \emph{online} baselines, despite making only limited use of the known i.i.d.\ model.
+Additionally, augmenting the known i.i.d.\ algorithms with the (MPD) rule often improves their performance over both the base and the greedy (g) versions of the algorithms. \begin{itemize}[leftmargin=*] \item \textbf{Oregon and CAIDA (Figures~\ref{fig-oregon},~\ref{fig-caida}):} On the Oregon dataset, MPD achieves a competitive ratio of $\sim 0.99$ across the graphs compared with competitive ratios ranging from $0.95$ to $0.97$ for Ranking.
+Compared with MinDegree, which uses knowledge of the true offline degrees, MPD's performance slowly degrades over time as the graphs become less similar to Graph $\# 1$ (see Figure~\ref{fig-oracle-analysis} in Appendix~\ref{appendix-experiments} for quantitative details).

+Similarly, on the CAIDA dataset, MPD does significantly better than Ranking, achieving competitive ratios almost always greater than $0.98$ compared to ratios around $0.95$, respectively.
+As the performance of the degree predictor degrades over time, the performance of MPD gradually declines (though it still significantly outperforms Ranking for both datasets).